shrikar23/Blackjack/Readme.md

-This is a very basic version of the
+This is a very basic version of Blackjack game using Python.